 Further details regarding registration, class details and workshops will be announced shortly.

 For further information please contact Ciaran O'Neill at email@example.com

 Seminar March 2015

-Professor Karl Claxton from the University of York will present at NUI Galway on March 6th 2015.
+Professor Karl Claxton from the University of York presented at NUI Galway on March 6th 2015.
 The title of the presentation is: "Methods for Estimating the Cost Effectiveness Threshold for NICE and the NHS".

 The Economics of Disability - Insights from Irish Research